jabirali/tmux-normalmode/README.md

 This is because when you are not in a shell, you will most likely be in an interactive (e.g. `curses`-based) app, and many of those use <kbd>Esc</kbd>.

+You can however customize the whole-line regexp used to decide for which apps to bind <kbd>Esc</kbd> to normal mode.
+The default corresponds to:

+	set -g @normalmode-regexp '[a-z]*sh.*'

 If you want to enter normal mode in an interactive terminal app, you can either use the default binding <kbd>Ctrl</kbd>+<kbd>b</kbd> <kbd>[</kbd>, or you could map your own in `tmux.conf`.
 For instance, I like to use <kbd>Alt</kbd>+<kbd>y</kbd>: